¡México Por Siempre!

+¡México Por Siempre!
+(Spanish for: 'Mexico Forever'; stylized as ¡MÉXICO Por Siempre!) is the 20th studio album by Mexican singer Luis Miguel.
+Released on 24 November 2017 via Warner Music Mexico, it is his second full-length mariachi album following México en la Piel (2004).
+The album was produced solely by Luis Miguel, with instrumentation done by mariachi ensemble Vargas de Tecalitlán.

-¡México Por Siempre! ("Forever Mexico"), stylized as ¡MÉXICO Por Siempre!, is the 20th studio album by Mexican singer Luis Miguel.
-The album was released by Warner Music Mexico on 24 November 2017.
-The album won two Latin Grammy Awards for Album of the Year and Best Ranchero/Mariachi Album. ¡México Por Siempre! also won the Grammy Award for Best Regional Mexican Music Album.
+The album was a commercial success, being certified three times platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) and peaking in the top ten on record charts in Mexico, Argentina and Spain.
+It won two Latin Grammy Awards for Album of the Year and Best Ranchero/Mariachi Album, and won the Grammy Award for Best Regional Mexican Music Album.

 Promotion

 To promote ¡México por siempre!, Luis Miguel began his México Por Siempre Tour on 21 February 2018 at the National Auditorium in Mexico City.
 The tour totaled 150 concerts throughout the United States, Canada, Latin America and Spain and was confirmed by Billboard as the tour of the year and the most successful Latin tour worldwide.

-Boxscore reported that the 2018 leg of Luis Miguel's México Por Siempre Tour was the highest-grossing Latin tour since the chart launched in 1990, pulling in $64.9 million from 613,000 tickets sold, and earning the Miguel a Latin American Music Award for tour of the year.
+Boxscore reported that the 2018 leg of Luis Miguel's México Por Siempre Tour was the highest-grossing Latin tour since the chart launched in 1990, pulling in $64.9 million from 613,000 tickets sold, and earning Luis Miguel a Latin American Music Award for tour of the year.
 He also broke his own record, performing 35 concerts in a tour at the National Auditorium in Mexico City, surpassing the 30 shows he did with the México En La Piel Tour in 2006.